 Which AI model should I use for Genesis?

 Yes, on Business+ plans.
-Configure a custom domain (e.g., app.yourcompany.com) with automatic SSL, white-label branding, and custom favicon.
+Configure a custom domain (e.g., app.yourcompany.com) with automatic SSL, white-label branding, custom favicon, and branded 404 pages.

 You control access through visibility settings (Public, Secret, Private), password protection, and the 7-tier RBAC system (Owner, Maintainer, Editor, Commenter, Collaborator, Participant, Viewer).